nettsundere/RewriteItIn/README.md

 # Rewrite It In

-A code conversion tool that uses the DeepSeek v3 LLM to rewrite code from one programming/markup language to another while maintaining structure and functionality and following your principles.
+A code conversion tool that uses the DeepSeek v3 LLM or LM Studio API to rewrite code from one programming/markup language to another while maintaining structure and functionality and following your principles.

-It also supports local LM Studio Server API with a bit of modification.

-It sends your data to the server specified.

-There is no guarantee.

 ## Features

 - Converts code between programming/markup languages using LLM API
 - Supports batch processing of multiple files
 - Maintains directory structure in output
-- Optional file format filtering
+- Smart file format filtering
 - Customizable conversion principles
 - API key authentication support
 - Progress tracking and error reporting